joereynolds/fanbox/docs/getting-started.md

 Configuration of meta-aspects of Fanbox are done through a config.json file located in the 'app' directory.

-There are (at present) two configurable options
+There are (at present) the following configurable options

 ```
 layout